 The most popular car hire in New Zealand is Toyota Corolla Hatch or similar.

-You must be 21 years of age or over to rent a vehicle.
-To avoid paying for an age surcharge, you need to be at least 25.
+You must be 18 years of age or over to rent a vehicle.
+To avoid paying for an age surcharge, you need to be at least 25 or in some cases 21.
 Note also that restrictions on drivers' ages may vary between car rental companies, so always check the small print on the hire arrangement before booking.

 Simply type in your location (e.g. hotel or landmark) using our search form to see a list of rental cars near you.
 You can also view the depots using our map to determine which is one is the closest.

 Driving in New Zealand should be a fun and safe experience.
 Make sure to keep left when pulling out onto the road and always wear your seatbelt.
 Since New Zealand has roundabout intersections, ensure to give way to the right and turn clockwise when moving through the intersection.

 Yes, in fact, this is very important if your rental car is involved in an accident or gets stolen as you could be responsible to cover the cost of the vehicle, which of course, could cost you thousands of dollars.